TABLE OF CONTENT

 Outcome:

-After reporting the incidents and the subsequent police action, the victim applied to CICA for compensation.
+After reporting the incidents and the police action, the victim applied to CICA for a claim.
 The tribunal ruled in favour of the victim.
-Here we recognise that the stalking constituted a violent crime that made threats and fear in the victim.
+Here we know that the stalking was a violent crime that caused threats and fear in the victim.

-These cases illustrate how stalking that involves threats or violence can qualify for compensation under CICA.
-Compensation was awarded for both emotional and physical distress.
+These cases show how stalking that involves threats or violence can qualify for under CICA.
+An amount was awarded for both mental and physical distress.

-The average amount ranges from £1000 up to £50,000.
-The compensation amount of stalking depends upon the nature of the following factor:
+The usual amount for stalking claims ranges from £1000 to £50,000.
+It usually depends upon the following factor:

 - Nature of the claim